alessiapacca/igl-project/README.md

 ---

-## rigid alignment example

-- Currently using only the provided landmark example
-- To be updated when more landmark data available
-- Click the `Rigid Alignment` button to see the demo

----

-## how to run non-rigid alignment example
+## How to run non-rigid alignment demo

 - Click the `Rigid Alignment` button first
-- Click the `Non-Rigid Warping` until the number of closest point constraint converges
+- Keep clicking `Non-Rigid Warping` until the result looks nice
-- Click the `Display Template` to see the warping result
+- Click `Display Template` to see the warped template
-- If you reset threshold or resolution, start again from rigid alignment
+- If you reset the resolution, start again from rigid alignment
+- Tik `high res` option to use high resolution template (The default is low resolution.)
+- `threshold` is now gradually increasing (change `INC` to set the increment per iteration), you can manually set `threshold` in each warping iteration

+*Note that when generating the aligned meshes, we use `INC = 0.1` and the termination condition is decided automatically.*

 ---

-## alignment update
+## Align all meshes

 - smoothed meshes and landmark files in `data/smoothed`
 - mesh namelist saved in `data/smoothed/smoothed_mesh_list` (we splitted the meshes to be smoothed between groups.
 Each group had 12-13 meshes to be smoothed and their landmarks to be marked.
 However, group 12 did not smooth their meshes, so our group did it also for them.
 Group 1 did not contribute to the work.)